Home » Vehicles » What Gauge is Exhaust Pipe?

 GaugeWall Thickness (inches)

 Note: These are approximate values.
-Always refer to the manufacturer’s specifications for precise wall thickness measurements.
+Always check the manufacturer’s specifications for exact measurements.

 Thicker Walls